 I hand cut the door in a coffin shape with a small window cut out.
 The pumpkins are made from orange sculpey incised to look like pumpkins with a small green stem.
 The bat is from an EK Success Halloween punch which has a snake, a spider and the bat.
 It's my best bat shape from a punch.

-I am going to enter this is in the Creative Carte Blanche challenge which is “Winged Things”.
-I didn’t think I was going to have anything that would fit the topic, but my flying bat is a winged thing, right?
+I am going to enter this is in the Creative Carte Blanche challenge (this challenge is now obsolete) which is "Winged Things".
+I didn't think I was going to have anything that would fit the topic, but my flying bat is a winged thing, right?